Mathematics with large language models as provers and verifiers: System implementation

 \subsection{Human interaction issues}

-In practice, the human interaction remains very time-consuming.
+In practice, the human interaction, albeit limited to a verification at the end, remains very time-consuming.
 This is mostly due to the limited ability shown by \textsf{gpt-5} in converting its own natural language proofs into formal \textsf{lean} codes.
-So, although our protocol does minimize human interaction, this interaction is remains excessive, because, aside from a handful of cases, the human has to construct the whole \textsf{lean} code almost from scratch.
+So, although our protocol does minimize human interaction, this interaction remains considerable, because the human has to construct the whole \textsf{lean} code from a relatively thin base.
 A more intensive LLM training using \textsf{lean} codes could improve the situation.
 This is another situation (as that described in Sect.~\ref{s:interactions}) which would be better tackled by OpenAI.

-For the time being, we instructed OpenAI's Codex interface to reduce to ``axiom'' any proof step that Codex can find by means of a web search.
-This reduces the extent of \textsf{lean} checking but makes it actually possible to partly fill the certification part of our protocol.
+In order to reduce human interaction, we had initially instructed OpenAI's Codex interface to reduce to ``axiom'' any proof step that it could find by means of a web search.
+This reduced the extent of \textsf{lean} checking (the formalization was partial) but made it possible to run a limited certification step at the end of our protocol\footnote{We have since enlisted the help of human experts in analytic number theory to help us verify the solutions of conjectures in \cite{cohenprimes}.
+Some of them were found to be incorrect despite the limited formalization effort; and not all of them have been yet vetted.}.